Supplier Diversity: Your Questions Answered

 4. The COVID-19 pandemic has magnified the issue of supplier risk management.
 Do you see this as an opportunity to promote supplier diversity as part of overall risk management?

-When the it was due in large part to many organizations’ reliance on a select few geographic locations and large suppliers.
+When the pandemic hit, many supply chain breakdowns were due in large part to many organizations’ reliance on a select few geographic locations and large suppliers.
 When they started experiencing disruptions it caused a ripple effect.
 Having a diverse supplier portfolio to lean on will alleviate risks from macroeconomic disruptions and ethical violations by offering alternatives to singular, static suppliers.

 5. How much is too much supplier diversity?